 Fenner M. & Spellerberg I.F.
 (1988) Plant species enrichment of ecologically impoverished grassland a small scale trial.
-Field Studies, 7, 153-158
+Field Studies, 7, 153-158.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Restore/create species-rich, semi-natural grassland